huwngld/dacn/README.md

 -API Communication: RESTful APIs

-#Note
+# Note
-`back end` folder is located in a different branch
+`back-end` folder is not in this branch.
+It exists in a different branch.